Up to 80% of pelvic pain is related to endometriosis, and 176 million girls and women worldwide suffer from endometriosis.

 If brain fog or fatigue are comorbid issues, looking for signs of dysglycemia, such as feeling more energized or fatigued after eating, gives me a clue that brain health may be compromised.
 When the brain is inflamed, or lacks a consistent source of nutrients or oxygen (related to anemia or poor perfusion), then pain may be more difficult to control.

 Our understanding of pain has evolved significantly in the past decade or so.
 It is now clear that pain is not a reliable indicator of degree of tissue damage or even of the location of any damage.
 In oversimplified terms, pain is a decision made by the brain.
-Once a number of factors – such as tissue damage, fear, lack of social support, brain inflammation, systemic inflammation, an immune response to a systemic pathogen or even an emotion, hormonal messages, other molecular messages, muscle tension, and many other messages – come together in the brain, then the brain makes a decision whether or not to send a pain message.
-The best resource on this topic is The NOIGroup.
+Once a number of factors – such as tissue damage, fear, lack of social support, brain inflammation, systemic inflammation, an immune response to a systemic pathogen or even an emotion, hormonal messages, other molecular messages, muscle tension, and many other messages – come together in the brain, then the brain makes a decision whether or not to send a pain message, and the intensity of that message.

 Pelvic floor muscle spasm or lack of coordination, and other musculoskeletal imbalances in the spine, hips, and lower abdomen can exacerbate the pain and fatigue associated with endometriosis.
 Manual therapy, neuromuscular relaxation with or without biofeedback, and pelvic floor muscle relaxation exercises in collaboration with a skilled pelvic floor physical therapist can be an essential piece of the puzzle for healing endometriosis related pain and fatigue.
-Learn more about an empowered physical therapy approach here, or find a qualified physical therapist in your area here.
+Begin your search for a skilled pelvic health physical therapist in your area, by searching here.

 Psychosocial Support and Mind-Body Medicine